 Bench Sponsor Program 2018

-The City is launching a new Bench Sponsor Program in 2017.
+The City launched a Bench Sponsor Program in 2017.
 These benches provide an opportunity to honor a friend, relative or organization through the purchase of the community bench with a personalized plaque that will be installed in one of three areas:

-- Muriel Iverson Williams Waterfront Park (14 new benches have been placed in front of Austin-Kvelstad Pavilion.
-There are 2 available!)
+- Muriel Iverson Williams Waterfront Park – all benches have been sold.

 - Poulsbo Cemetery (8 new benches will be located at the city cemetery on Caldart Avenue.
 There are 4 available for sponsorship)

 - Poulsbo Hillsides (located on different hills around the City)